Why Most Newsletters Don’t Work

 the cost of off-the-shelf content

-In a lot of situations, it is tempting just to buy good content, if you can find it easily at a reasonable price.
+Many newsletter issuers feel tempted just to buy good content, already written without any specific knowledge of their particular market or clientele.
+You can find that at a reasonable price.
 But what is the reputation-shaping effect?
 Your clients can tell when your message is not really yours.

 meaningful, brand aligned

-Because a client newsletter is a medium for business communication, and because it assumes a business relationship between the issuer and the reader, a newsletter is a medium for client relationship management.
-Your clients can tell when you’re involved in your newsletter.
-Hence the need for original, brand-aligned newsletter content.
+Because a client newsletter, as a medium of business communication, assumes a business relationship between the issuer and the reader, a newsletter is a medium of client relationship management.
+Moreover, your clients can tell when you’re involved in your newsletter – or not.
+Hence the benefit of original, brand-aligned newsletter content that authentically reflects the relationship between the actual newsletter issuer and each reader.

 the cost of do-it-yourself content